vyperfun/vyper.fun/1/control_structures.md

 ### Mutability

-You can optionally declare a function's mutability by using a decorator \<function-decorators\>.
+You can optionally declare a function's mutability by using a [decorator](https://vyper.readthedocs.io/en/stable/control-structures.html#function-decorators).
 There are four mutability levels:

 > - **Pure**: does not read from the contract state or any environment
 >   variables.